 I found some readers using the Lighting port of the iPad Pro online, but they are quite expensive.
 As an initial alternative, I tried a Lighting to USB adapter, but it was kind of buggy and unreliable.
 So that was one of the most important issues I had to deal with.

-Additionally, unless you want to travel with a small electronics shop in your bag, you will be limited to one external device at a time.
+Additionally, unless you want to travel with a small electronics shop inside your bag, you will be limited to one external device at a time.
 So forget about sending the photos from your camera directly to your external USB drive, or logging with your e-Residency card while using an external display.

 So what’s the solution? switching to cloud storage, as I describe in the next section.